maxwellsoh/emgBenchmarking/README.md

 To run the new dataset, input the dataset name to the dataset argument of `CNN_EMG.py`.
 Every subject must have data for all of the gestures in order for the dataset to be processed by `utils_generic.py`.

+NOTE: Images should be deleted when utils are updated.

 ## Creating Custom Runs
 run_CNN_EMG.py also takes in config files.
 Create a new yaml file with your arguments and run:
 ```